Table of Contents

 - “Who is the audience for these diagrams?”

-I run this as a group-based exercise, typically with between two and five people per group.
+I run this as a group-based exercise, typically with between two and four people per group.
 Rather than making the exercise easier, having a group of people with different backgrounds and experience tends to complicate matters, as time is wasted debating how best to complete the task.
-This is because, unlike the building industry, the software development industry lacks a standard, consistent way to think about, describe and visually communicate software architecture.
+This is because, unlike the building industry, the software development industry lacks a standard, consistent way to think about, describe, and visually communicate software architecture.
 I believe there are a number of factors that contribute to this:

 - In their haste to adopt agile approaches in recent years, many software teams have “thrown out the baby with the bath water”.
-Modeling and documentation have been thrown out alongside traditional plan-driven processes and methodologies.
+Modelling and documentation have been thrown out alongside traditional plan-driven processes and methodologies.
 That may sound a little extreme, but many of the software teams I work with only have a very limited amount of documentation for their software systems.

-- There are very few people out there who teach software teams how to effectively model, visualise and communicate software architecture.
+- There are very few people out there who teach software teams how to effectively model, visualise, and communicate software architecture.
 Based upon running a small number of workshops for computer science undergraduates, this includes lecturers at universities too.

 3.5 Some examples

 Let’s look at some examples.
 The small selection of photos that follow are taken from my workshops, where groups have been asked to design a small “financial risk system” for a bank, and draw one or more diagrams to communicate the software architecture of it.
-The purpose of the financial risk system is to import data from two data sources (a “Trade Data System”, and a “Reference Data System”), merge the datasets, perform some risk calculations and produce a Microsoft Excel compatible report for a number of business users.
+The purpose of the financial risk system is to import data from two data sources (a “Trade Data System”, and a “Reference Data System”), merge the datasets, perform some risk calculations, and produce a Microsoft Excel compatible report for a number of business users.
 A subset of those business users can additionally modify some of the parameters that are used during the calculations.
-You can see the full set of requirements for the financial risk system in the Appendix A.
+You can see the full set of requirements for the financial risk system in the Appendix B.

 The shopping list